Page 223

 there is no movement noticed until it is picked up

-through seund, which in turn makes sound a deciver,
+through sound, which in turn makes sound a deciver,

 in that it comes from a second intensity.

-life, ner are they peaceful, There must be something
+life, nor are they peaceful.
+There must be something

 Prankster trimmed himself up fast moving closer with

-the men, while a women's laughter shrilled wildly.
+the men, Suddenly now, while a women's laughter shrilled wildly.
 But

-a gentle-wind disturbed the-harsh treeey and along the
+a gentle wind disturbed the harsh trees; and along the